Marketplace Fees

 Choose the channel with the better business fit

-A channel is not better just because the fee is lower.
-Conversion rate, fulfillment workload, returns behavior, and ad dependence all affect whether the economics hold at scale.
+A channel is not automatically better just because the fee is lower.
+Conversion rate, fulfillment workload, returns behavior, and ad dependence all affect whether the economics hold up at scale.

-The best workflow is to compare one representative order, then compare payout, margin, and break-even implications before committing inventory or ad spend.
+The smartest approach is to compare one representative order, then look at payout, margin, and break-even before you commit inventory or ad spend.

 • Model the same order across each channel